Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 Meridian Grand Hotel (0.5 km)

 Closest option to the stadium.
 Modern rooms and convenient location, though the area is less characterful than central London.
+The matchday booking when you want zero transport after the final whistle.

-Central London (Recommended)
+Central London (Recommended for Tourists)

 Search hotels in Central London

-King's Cross/St Pancras Area (15 minutes to Tottenham Hale)
+King's Cross / St Pancras Area (15 minutes to Tottenham Hale)

-Shoreditch/Hackney Area (20 minutes)
+Shoreditch / Hackney Area (20 minutes)

-Islington/Angel Area (20 minutes)
+Islington / Angel Area (20 minutes)

 Our Recommendation